 - Pets: Pets and animals of any kind (with the exception of fish kept in a maximum 10-gallon aquarium) are prohibited for health, safety, and sanitation reasons.

-- Quiet Hours: Residents must observe reasonable quiet hours at all times, both inside and outside the residence halls.
-Even when quiet hours are not in effect, the noise level must not interfere with the rights of Residents who want and need to study at that time.
-Quiet hours are established by individual halls/floors, and minimally will be in effect from 10:00 pm until 10:00 am the following day, Sunday through Thursday.
-Twenty-four hour quiet hours are in effect during the last week of classes and during finals week of each semester.
+- Quiet Hours: Residents must observe reasonable courtesy hours at all times, both inside and outside the residence halls.
+Quiet hours in the residence halls are 10pm - 8am (Sunday - Thursday) and 11pm - 10am (Saturday - Sunday).
+24 hour quiet hours are in effect during the last week of classes and during finals week of each semester.

 - Roofs, Ledges: Unauthorized presence on rooftops, ledges, or areas marked for restricted access in any residence hall facility is prohibited.